 Stormwater runoff will be treated by a number of measures such as turbidity curtains, silt fences, filter socks and sedimentation basins.
-The potential impacts from the management of soil from demolition and earthworks are:
+The potential impacts from the management of soil from construction are:

 - Sediment migration into the stormwater system and harbour; and - Mixing of contaminated and non-contaminated materials.